Dr Claire Lucas

 Biography

-Claire Lucas joined Chester Medical School as a Haematology Lecturer.
-Claire has over 15 years’ experience working as a NHS Scientist and Honorary lecturer.
+Dr Claire Lucas is Head of Medical Sciences at UoC Medical School.
+An expert in chronic myeloid leukaemia biomarkers, she is passionate about education, innovation, and leadership.
+Claire has over 15 years’ experience working as a NHS Scientist.
 Claire’s research area of expertise is biomarkers predictive of clinical outcome in leukaemia.

 Teaching and Supervision